-We're often asked the question "Why should we even both to take photos of our guests when they just take their own photos anyway?".
+We're often asked the question "Why should we even bother to take photos of our guests when they just take their own photos anyway?".
 Another question that comes up a lot is "How can I get my guides to buy-in to taking photos as part of their job?"

 These two questions are actually connected to each other.
 The common basis for both of them is customer experience.